 People who develop lung cancer are also at higher risk for developing a second lung cancer.
 Your doctor will recommend scans to watch for both a recurrence and any new lung cancer.

-ASCO recommends that most people who were successfully treated for stage I to stage III SCLC receive imaging scans every 6 months for the first 2 years after treatment to watch for a recurrence.
+Different organizations, including ASCO, have developed different follow-up care recommendations for SCLC in the United States.
+ASCO recommends that most people who were successfully treated for stage I to stage III (limited stage) SCLC receive imaging scans every 6 months for the first 2 years after treatment to watch for a recurrence.
 The preferred test is a chest CT scan (see Diagnosis).
 After the first 2 years, people should receive a low-dose chest CT scan once a year.
-Those who did not receive radiation therapy to the brain (PCI, see Types of Treatment) should receive a brain MRI every 3 months for the first year after treatment and then once every 6 months during the second year after treatment.
+Those who did not receive radiation therapy to the brain, also known as prophylactic cranial irradiation or PCI (see Types of Treatment), should receive a brain MRI every 3 months for the first year after treatment and then once every 6 months during the second year after treatment.
 Periodic brain MRIs may also be recommended for people who did receive PCI.
 ASCO does not recommend using PET-CT scans with fluorodeoxyglucose (FDG) or blood tests as routine tests to watch for cancer recurrence.

 This information is based on ASCO recommendations for Lung Cancer Surveillance After Definitive Curative-Intent Therapy.
 (Please note that this link takes you to a separate ASCO website.)